 I am a musician, and I make music not only by vocalizing, playing instruments and writing notes on paper but also via dance, computer, and electronics.
 I create works in which the physical act of creating sound is transformative.
 People become dinosaurs by blowing into a hadrosaur skull, creating their own roar.
 Social dancers become musical ensembles.

 In my experience, sound is entrenched in movement and vice versa.
-My research examines the subjective associations between sound and bodily gesture.
-I explore the ways musical response engenders or disrupts feelings of musical agency and embodied experience.
+My research examines the subjective associations between sound and bodily movement.
+I study the ways musical response engenders, disrupts, and shifts feelings of musical agency and embodied experience.
 While science is one way of knowing the world, my work explores how a musical instrument can also produce knowledge.
 My work with dinosaur vocalization and singing hadrosaur skull instruments is an example of this line of inquiry.